Egrah-25/AgriMall-react-app/README.md

 ---

-*Transforming agricultural commerce in Africa* 👩‍🌾
+Built with ❤️ for Transforming agricultural commerce in Africa* 👩‍🌾